All » Google Meet » Google Meet vs Zoom: An In-Depth Comparison

 Zoom

 Zoom allows for sharing computer sound and content from a second camera.
-If the host shares a video clip, Zoom gives an option to optimize the clip for sharing.
+If the host shares a video clip, Zoom gives the option to optimize the clip for sharing.
 A shared screen can be annotated with a number of different tools.

 Zoom Shared Screen Annotation